fredrikfloven/thesis/README.md

-# Repo containing code and measurements for my thesis
+# Repo containing code and measurements for the thesis "A comparative analysis of run-time performance during singular state updates between global and relative state models in a component-based Single Page Application"

 ## The thesis
 The thesis *A comparative analysis of run-time performance during singular state updates between global and relative state models in a component-based Single Page Application* may be found at the following link. [link to be added]()